The Scream (album): Legacy

 and Colin Larkin's All Time Top 1000 Albums.
-In 2006, music critic Garry Mulholland included it in his book Fear of Music about the 261 greatest albums since 1976.
+In 2006, music critic Garry Mulholland included it in his book Fear of Music about the 261 greatest albums since punk and disco.
 In 2007, Record Collector wrote that "it stands as one of the great debut albums from any era".
 In 2016, Les Inrockuptibles rated it as one of "The 100 Best British Albums" in a special issue.
 In 2017, Q included it in their list of "the debut albums that changed music" with "revolutionnary sounds".
-Journalist David Cavanagh wrote in 2016: "The Scream - released on Polydor after Peel had repeatedly cajoled record labels to sign the band - was to influence the sound of early U2, the Cure, the Cocteau Twins and My Bloody Valentine.
-Each one of these bands has influenced at least four hundred others".

-The Scream placed the group among the pioneers of post-punk, as peer Robert Smith of the Cure contended:
+The Scream placed the group among the pioneers of post-punk, as Robert Smith of the Cure contended:

 When The Scream came out, I remember it was much slower than everybody thought.
 It was like the forerunner of the Joy Division sound.
 It was just big-sounding.

 The Scream has been influential on a large number of genres and artists.
 Joy Division's Peter Hook, who saw the group in concert in Manchester in 1977, said about The Scream: "Siouxsie and the Banshees were one of our big influences ...
 The Banshees first LP was one of my favourite ever records, the way the guitarist and the drummer played was a really unusual way of playing."
 Joy Division's drummer Stephen Morris said: "[their] first drummer Kenny Morris played mostly toms" and "the sound of cymbals was forbidden", "the Banshees had that ... foreboding sound, sketching out the future from the dark of the past".
+Bono of U2 said: The Scream was "otherworldly", "it resonated with us".
 Geordie Walker of Killing Joke praised McKay's guitar playing and sound: "on The Scream, ... he came out with these chord structures that I found very refreshing.
 The guy's been ripped off so much, he started that flanged chord thing".
 The Cure's frontman said that he "loved" the band's early material, "especially "Metal Postcard", and "Overground".